Are you one of those designers struggling with fleeting attention spans?

-Second of all, think why you’re actually present in the online world (both through a website and a blog).
-Do you want to use online presence to enhance your business?
+Second of all, think about why you’re actually present in the online world (both through a website and a blog).
+Do you want to use an online presence to enhance your business?

 Do you expect more people to be familiar with your work?
 There could be many reasons to ‘dive inside these waters’, but the goals will certainly not be achieved without people willing to give you their time.

 Here is where the 30-second rule takes over.

 According to many studies, 30 seconds is enough to take over customers’ attention, before they leave to do something more important.
 A good website header design is a must.
 Why?
 This is what the visitor sees first.

 Have in mind that there is a competition – you need to be the first to grab attention!
 Your second and most difficult obstacle will be to steal users’ time and to make them stay even when they can’t do it.
 Just look at how popular web apps are handling this issue.
 They don’t waste any viewport real estate.

 We are afraid there is no other choice but to push your best info upfront.
 To start with, users arrived with a goal and they have to achieve it exactly.

 They may be on the hunt for your key information, so make sure you expose it in the right place, in the right manner.